 This side trek is a pilgrimage trek that leads to the sacred Damodar Kunda Lake.
 The lake is believed to have been created by Lord Krishna and is a popular destination for both Hindus and Buddhists.
-The trek passes through several traditional Tibetan villages and offers stunning views of the Mustang Himalayas.
-The Damodar Kunda Trek is a unique cultural and spiritual experience that complements the main Upper Mustang trek.
+The trek passes through several traditional Tibetan villages, offering stunning views of the Mustang Himalayas.
+Moreover, the Muktinath Trek provides a unique cultural and spiritual experience that complements the main Upper Mustang trek.

 Trek to Kagbeni

 The Kagbeni Trek is a popular side trek that can be done during the Upper Mustang Trek in Nepal.
 It starts from the town of Jomsom and passes through several traditional Tibetan villages before reaching the historic village of Kagbeni.
-The village served as a checkpoint during the ancient salt trade route between Tibet and India and is known for its traditional mud–brick houses and narrow alleyways.
-The trek offers a unique cultural and natural experience and stunning views of the Dhaulagiri and Nilgiri mountain ranges.
+This village once served as a checkpoint during the ancient salt trade route between Tibet and India.
+It is renowned for its traditional mud-brick houses and narrow alleyways.
+The trek offers a unique cultural and natural experience, along with stunning views of the Dhaulagiri and Nilgiri mountain ranges.